AnnieTran-IJ/unit-3/Project/reflection.md

 I will update the record of task and plan out the wireframe earlier.
 Also, I will plan out what I want to write for Criteria C a bit sooner too, and dig deep into 3 complex function instead of too many functions.

 ## Q4.
 What do you need help with?
-Diagram!
+Flow Diagram!
 I understand the logic but I can't seem to understand how to put it back in flowchart.
+I learnt if statement should go back:)